kunleadegeye/dataprofessional/README.md

 **FIG 7: SATISFACTION WITH WORKLIFE BALANCE (Designed with PowerBI)**<br/>
 Various questions were asked to understand the level of job satisfaction with respect to certain areas.
 Satisfaction was graded on a scale of 1 to 10.
 With respect to salary, the analysis discovered that the average satisfaction was at an average of 4.27; and with respect to work life balance, the satisfaction score was 5.7

-#### TABLEAU DASHBOARD
 Click [HERE](https://public.tableau.com/app/profile/olakunle.adegeye/viz/V2professionalsSurvey/Dashboard1) to view the interactive Tableau dashboard<br/>
 **FIG 8: TABLEAU DASHBOARD**<br/>

-#### POWERBI DASHBOARD
-Click [HERE](https://app.powerbi.com/view?r=eyJrIjoiMGRiMDg0NjctNDcyZS00ODUwLWIxZWMtYWJhMTU0M2I5YmE0IiwidCI6IjJlNTMzNGFiLWU2MWMtNGIyZC1iMWM4LWU3NDlmOTk1YWU1NSJ9&pageName=ReportSection) for to view the interactive Microsoft PowerBI Dashboard
+Click [HERE](https://app.powerbi.com/view?r=eyJrIjoiMGRiMDg0NjctNDcyZS00ODUwLWIxZWMtYWJhMTU0M2I5YmE0IiwidCI6IjJlNTMzNGFiLWU2MWMtNGIyZC1iMWM4LWU3NDlmOTk1YWU1NSJ9&pageName=ReportSection) for to view the interactive Microsoft PowerBI Dashboard<br/>
 **FIG 9: POWERBI DASHBOARD**

 ### INTERPRETATION AND RECOMMENDATIONS